onurakan/ams/README.md

       This is the optional database of the system.
 It is used when docker-compose is used with profile 'profile-mysql'.
 Check below how to start mysql container individually.
       Otherwise spring boot embedded H2 database is used.

+# Ams System Topology
+  Check out the system topology using on https://draw.io/ website.
+  You need to import ./ams-system-topology.drawio file to draw.io

 ## Project Requirements:
     1-Download and install docket-desktop: https://www.docker.com/products/docker-desktop